utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/using-auth-with-flows.md

 ## Create a variable for the secret key

-By assigning your secret key value to a variable, you can keep it secure and easily include it in multiple flows.
+By assigning your secret key value to a variable, you can keep your key secure and easily include it in multiple **Send Request** blocks and flows.

 1. In  your Postman workspace, select the environment quick look icon <img alt="Environment quick look icon" src="https://assets.postman.com/postman-docs/icon-environment-quick-look.jpg#icon" width="16px"> in the [workbench](/docs/getting-started/navigating-postman/#environment-selector-and-environment-quick-look).
 1. Next to **Globals**, select **Edit** (or **Add**).
 1. Add a variable named `auth` and paste your secret key in the **INITIAL VALUE** field.
-1. Under **TYPE** select **secret**.
+1. Under **TYPE**, select **secret** from the dropdown list.

     ![Create a variable](https://assets.postman.com/postman-docs/v10/flow-auth-create-variable-v10.jpg)